Life with My Sister Madonna: Background and publication

-Christopher Ciccone is the fourth child of Silvio Anthony "Tony" Ciccone and Madonna Louise (née Fortin), just below Madonna.
+Christopher Ciccone was the fifth child of Silvio Anthony "Tony" Ciccone and Madonna Louise (née Fortin), two years younger than Madonna.
 He began his career and worked as the singer's assistant, concert tour and art director.
 He also worked on the singer's 1991 documentary Madonna: Truth or Dare.
 In June 2008, Simon & Schuster revealed that Christopher Ciccone had written a memoir on her, titled Life with My Sister Madonna.
 The publisher described the book as based "on his life and 47 years of growing up with and working with his sister".
 Ciccone wrote the book with author Wendy Leigh, who had previously written biographies of John F. Kennedy Jr., Prince Edward, and Liza Minnelli, and ghostwrote Zsa Zsa Gabor's autobiography.

 Prior to the release of the book, the relationship between Madonna and Ciccone had deteriorated from 2001 onwards, when Madonna refused to employ him as her tour director for the Drowned World Tour.
 "From the moment I found out that I wasn't doing Drowned World, to her and Guy's wedding, everything became a bit of a blur, a dark, fairly negative period of time for me," he felt.
 According to Ciccone, he took therapy but faced difficulty in living life separately from his sister.
 He believed that being under the shadow of Madonna had never allowed him to achieve an identity of his own.
 Ciccone explained to Chrissy Iley from the Irish Independent that Madonna had often tried manipulating him into working for free and forced him to perform tasks that he did not want.
 However, the relationship completely ended when Madonna accused him of theft from her in an email, "of swindling her after 20 years of being the only person that hadn't".
 Believing that the book was not just a catharsis for him, the author wrote it feeling that it would also empower him.
 Ciccone described writing the book as "a giant fucking orgasm.
 Therapy I already had; this was pure sex".